Harmonic maps of finite uniton type into inner symmetric spaces: Harmonic maps of finite uniton type

-(2) For harmonic maps into arbitrary Lie groups $G$ with bi-invariant non-degenerate metric, one can also produce harmonic maps of finite uniton type following the above procedure by considering $G$ as the symmetric space $(G \times G)/G$.

-(3) Harmonic $2-$spheres in $U(4)$ provide standard examples for the proposition ( see Section 5 of \cite{BuGu} or Appendix B of \cite{Gu2002} ).
+\item For harmonic maps into arbitrary Lie groups $G$ with a bi--invariant non--degenerate metric, one can also produce harmonic maps of finite uniton type following the above procedure by considering $G$ as the symmetric space $(G \times G)/G$.
+Harmonic $2-$spheres in $U(4)$ provide standard examples for the proposition (see Section 5 of \cite{BuGu} or Appendix B of \cite{Gu2002}).
 In this case the group $G = U(4)$ is compact.
-These examples are similar to (2) above, but in a different spirit. \end{remark}

-\begin{remark} In \cite{BuGu} a very satisfactory description of all finite uniton type harmonic maps into compact inner symmetric spaces was presented.
-In the next section we will recall the work of \cite{BuGu}.
-The more general case of arbitrary semisimple inner symmetric target spaces will be discussed afterwards. \end{remark}